Last Updated on April 3, 2023 by bilal

 How To Sew Patches On Leather Jacket

-Hand sew patches or using a sewing machine is the most reliable way to applying the patches to your leather jacket.
+Hand-sewing patches or using a sewing machine is the most reliable way to apply the patches to your leather jacket.
 It is important to use transparent nylon or polyester thread and a sturdy needle is suitable for leather jackets.
-Cotton threads are a big no for leather because if you remove your patch, you will find multiple holes on your jacket where the patch once was.
-The proper way to sew your patch is, lay down your leather jacket on the table and decide where to sew.
+Cotton threads are a big no for leather because if you remove your patch, you will find multiple holes in your jacket where the patch once was.
+The proper way to sew your patch is, to lay down your leather jacket on the table and decide where to sew.
 Once you know the place, secure it with the pins and start sewing the patch.
-After done with sewing you remove secured pins and it’s ready to wear.
+After done with sewing you remove the secured pins and it’s ready to wear.
 Everyone has their way of stitching.
-Do your’s and get even more stylish.
+Do yours and get even more stylish.

 - You must have all the required materials.

-- Before start sewing, remove the lining of the jacket to run your hand under it when you sew on the patch.
+- Before starting sewing, remove the lining of the jacket to run your hand under it when you sew on the patch.

 - Use a heavy-duty needle and thimble to protect your fingertips.